How can I get a copy of my application?

 - If you attended more than one law school (transferred or withdrew and enrolled at a different school), each law school you attended must submit a Law Degree Verification form, even though a degree was not conferred from each school.

-- If your grades will not be finalized in time, your school will complete the form for the deadline, checking the box that you are on track to graduate; once grades are finalize, the law school will be required to submit the Late Confirmation of Degree Form (page 4 of the Law Degree Verification) on or before the Friday immediately preceding the exam.
+- If your grades will not be finalized by the final deadline, your school must complete and submit the form for the deadline, checking the box that you are on track to graduate; once grades are finalized, the law school must submit the Late Confirmation of Degree Form (page 5 of the Law Degree Verification) no later than the Friday immediately preceding the exam.

-- An applicant will not be eligible to sit for the examination if the Law Degree Verification form is not submitted by the deadline or the Late Confirmation of Degree is not submitted by the Friday preceding the exam.
+- An applicant will not be eligible to sit for the examination if the Law Degree Verification form is not submitted by the Final Deadline or the Late Confirmation of Degree is not submitted by the Friday preceding the exam.

 - The Board does not have the authority to waive or modify these requirements.